- Get Our Free Newsletter!

 - Subscribe Today!

-Our morning started early on the day of butcher.
+Part Two of a two-part series on butchering chickens Read Part One Our morning started early on the day of butcher.
 After breakfast and some coffee we were eager to get started.
 I think we were most interested in getting past the actual act of dispatching birds.
-That would be no fun for anyone involved.
-Another issue weighing heavily on my mind was letting go of one […]Read more »
+That would be no fun for anyone […]Read more »

 A lot has happened this past year at my coop in southwest Missouri.
 Our green-roof coop and birdhouses were featured in a local magazine (417 Magazine), Better Homes and Gardens (Country Gardens spring issue 2015) and Capper’s Farmers Magazine!
 You can read about how I incorporated the living roof as part of my chicken coop (including step-by-step […]Read more »